hknio/severity-formula/README.md

 ## Overview

-The Issue Severity Calculator is a tool designed to assess the severity of software issues based on four key metrics: Likelihood, Impact, Complexity, and Exploitability.
+The Issue Severity Formula is a tool designed to assess the severity of software issues based on four key metrics: Likelihood, Impact, Complexity, and Exploitability.
 This calculator provides a quantitative measure that helps prioritize and address issues effectively.

 ## Metrics